TWM Prayer Letter – 12/9/20

 Bob

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-I think God had some good things for me to do and teach to some Christians too some of whom said they might check out the Bible Study.
+So thanks for your prayer for the ministry and for evangelism today if you have a chance.
+God blessed.

 In Him,